MARTINABUON/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes-script that displays all users and their home directories, sorted by users 21-reverse-reverse input
 10-no_more_js- script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
+15-countthatword-Display the number of lines that contain the pattern “bin” in the file